The History Of Almond Production In America

 Franciscan Missions Of California

-In 1943, some almond trees from the east coast would plant in California and developed into the present industry.
+In 1943, some almond trees from the East Coast were planted in California and developed into the present industry.
 California is now the only crucial almond-producing state in America.
-Provided that almonds only grow in California in significant numbers.
+Provided that almonds only grow in significant numbers in California.

 The world commercial almond crop for 1965 was 129,400 short tons shelled basis, virtually the same as the record high crop of the previous year.
 Imports of U.S. almonds in 1965 were negligible.
 Only 140 tons of shell, one ton of in-shell, and 73 tons of blanched.